Example: Measuring T1

 qubits = qubits[0:2]

 Now we create all the circuits.
-In each circuit, we do a PRX(pi), or X, then our custom operation that waits, then measure all qubits.
+In each circuit, we do a PRX(pi), or X, then a delay operation, then measure all qubits.
 We create a circuit for each delay time we want on the time axis.

 import numpy as np